BChang-310/Homework-6/README.md

-# PGE310 Fall 2021 Homework 4
+# PGE310 Fall 2021 Homework 6

-This homework is divided into 5 problems:

-  - Problem 1 is designed to help you practice logic flow with if, elif, and else statments.
+This assignment is designed to help you practice setting up and solving linear systems of equations.
+The problems are divided into 2 parts:
-  - Problem 2 will help you practice for loops with a fun code deciphering challenge.
-  - Problem 3 covers a common type of problem in science and engineering called a parameter sweep.
-This can be done nicely with a for loop!
-  - Problem 4 will give you practice with while loops in the context of a problem with prime numbers
-  - Problem 5 will cover how to use for loops to code different types of summation and product formulas.

-### New for this homework:
+ - Part 1 consists of 3 problems that should be completed **BY HAND**.
+ - Part 2 consists of 1 problem to programmed in Python.

-**Please submit this assignment as a Jupyter Notebook file (.ipynb) on Github classroom.**
+Please submit both parts of this assignment to Canvas.
+Your code should be submitted as a Jupyter Notebook (.ipynb) file.
-Don't forget that you can still develop your code in Spyder.
-If you do use Spyder, copy and paste the required parts of your finished code from Spyder into the correct cells of the Jupyter Notebook template.
-We want you to practice submitting your code in a presentable format!

-Logic flow and loops are where many interesting programming challenges can be solved and automated!